 This matters because every dollar not lost to expenses is a dollar that is available to grow and compound.
 And over an investing lifetime, even a half a percent can have a huge impact.
 If you invest just $1,000 in a fund generating 5% per year after fees, over a 30-year horizon, it will grow to $4,116.
 However, if you invested $1,000 in the same fund, but it had an additional 50 basis points in fees (so it only generated 4.5% per year in returns), it would grow to only $3,584 over the same period.

-What is the Minimum Investment Amount on a Vanguard Fund?
+What Is the Minimum Investment Amount on a Vanguard Fund?

 Vanguard funds are known for being shareholder-friendly.
 The Vanguard mutual fund company blazed new trails with the index fund, and Vanguard has done more than any other investment firm to keep costs to a minimum for investors.